-Committed to innovation and experiment, Handspan Theatre emerged from humble beginnings in the late 1970s and hit the '80s running with a momentum that carried it through two decades of prolific output, until it ran out of breath early in the new century.
+Handspan Theatre emerged from humble origins in the late 1970s and hit the '80s running with a momentum that carried it through two decades of prolific output, until it ran out of breath early in the new century.

-Integrating a puppetry sensibility with other theatre forms, the company mapped new territory in stagecraft, mixing the inanimate and the animate to develop a hybrid style that tapped the strengths of both.
+Committed to innovation and experiment, Handspan's roots were in puppetry, where it learnt to communicate ideas in ways more visual than verbal.
+Integrating a puppetry sensibility with other theatre forms, the company mapped new territory in stagecraft, mixing the animate and the inanimate to develop a hybrid style that tapped the strengths of both.

-A touring company, Handspan Theatre devised work for a wide range of audiences and locations, from kindergarten to cabaret, main stage to street and just once, a swimming pool.
+A touring company, Handspan Theatre devised work for a wide range of audiences and locations, from kindergarten to cabaret, mainstage to street and just once, a swimming pool.

 This site documents Handspan Theatre's 25-year lifespan.
 Scholars, theatre enthusiasts and interested bystanders will find here an abundance of information about the company, its productions and the people who made them.